The Message to Market Fit Matrix for Manufacturing Buyers

 Different role.
 Different priorities.
 Different decision criteria.

-Yet I see manufacturing companies run the same ad to everyone all the time.
+Yet we see industrial product manufacturers run the same ad to everyone all the time.
 Cold traffic gets the same message as warm traffic.
 First-time visitors see the same pitch as repeat customers.
 Then they're confused why cost per lead keeps climbing while conversion rates stay flat.

 The problem isn't the product.
 It's message-market fit.

-You wouldn't use the same cutting tool for every material on the floor.
+You wouldn't use the same assembly process for every piece of equipment on the line.
 Same logic applies here.
 Different buyer stages need different messages.
 And if you're not matching creative to awareness level, you're just burning budget across the entire funnel.

 Why Generic Messaging Bleeds Budget